Zaleplon (Sonata® and generic) is a hypnotic with a chemical structure unrelated to benzodiazepines, barbiturates, or other drugs.

 FDA-approved indications

-Initial: 10 mg once daily at bedtime or after going to sleep if having trouble going to sleep
+Initial dose: 10 mg once daily at bedtime OR after going to sleep if having trouble going to sleep

 Special considerations